faithcomesbyhearing/fcbh-dataset-io/README.md

 The following is a master list of all of the possible entries one can make to a .yaml request file.

 ```
+## tab characters are NOT allowed.

-# These six fields are required
+# These four fields are required
-is_new: yes # Answer yet to start a new project
+is_new: yes # Answer yes to start a new project, answer no to do further processing
-dataset_name: xxxxxx # Use a unique name to keep runs separate, or reuse a name to add to a prior run
+dataset_name: Test1_ATIWBT # Use a unique name to keep runs separate, or reuse a name to add to a prior run
-bible_id: ATIWBT # typically language code and version code
+bible_id: ATIWBT
-username: JonDoe #
+username: JohnDoe

 # The remaining configuration choices are all optional, but something must be selected in order for some processing to be done.

-notify_ok: [emille@fcbhmail.org] # recipients of successful completion
+notify_ok: [em@fcbhmail.org] # recipients of successful completion
-notify_err: [jbarndt@fcbhmail.org, gary@shortsands.com] # recipients of errors
+notify_err: [jb@fcbhmail.org, gary@shortsands.com] # recipients of errors
 alt_language: # To force the use of an alternate language, use this field

-output: #
+output: # Use to specify form of output
-  directory: # Enter the directory path where output should be written on server
+  directory: # Enter the server's directory path where output should be written
   csv: # Mark yes for csv output
   json: # Mark yes for json output
-  sqlite: # Mark yes for sqlite output
+  sqlite: # Mark yes for sqlite database output

 testament: # Choose one or both
   nt: yes # Mark Yes for entire New Testament